brbergamo/masters/README.md

 3. The backend checks miRNA validity and runs a parameterized query.
 4. A table of co-targeted genes is returned (if any), with scores for each miRNA.
 5. A summary statement reports the query criteria and number of hits.

+## Notes

+- Developed for the BF768 course at Boston University.
+- Hosted on the university server for class evaluation.